julien-jean/sandbox-symfony-blackfire/README.md

 # Symfony webapp x Blackfire

+> :warning: Please note **this is a personal sandbox repo** I'm using to test some configurations that might not be the best ones.
+>
+> Always refer to https://docs.blackfire.io for battle-tested docs about how to use Blackfire with Symfony :+1:

-A playground with symfony + blackfire.
+A playground with Symfony + Blackfire.

 It is composed of: